 - A small pot of yoghurt

 Some patients in hospital may be identified as being at ‘higher nutritional risk’:

-These patients are encouraged to increase their nutritional intake.
-They will benefit from having some of the higher calorie and sugar options, as per above.
+These patients are encouraged to increase the amount of food they eat.
+They will benefit from having some of the higher calorie and sugar options, as noted above.
 This is not the case for everyone in hospital and meals should be chosen on an individual basis.
 Please ask the ward staff for support if you are unsure.

 Hospital meal times

 Meal times in hospital may be at different times to at home.
 Depending on the type of medication or insulin you take to manage your diabetes, the difference in meal times could increase your risk of having a ‘hypo’ (blood glucose less than 4mmol/L).

 If you take rapid-acting insulin (NovoRapid™, Humalog™, Apidra™ or Fiasp™) with meals, it is advised that you wait until your meal has been served to you before injecting your insulin.
 This reduces your risk of having a hypo if the meal is delayed, is different to what you ordered, or you don’t expect to eat the full portion.

 Snacks such as cereal, toast, sweet biscuits and milky drinks are routinely available on the ward.
 Please ask a member of ward staff if you require a snack to prevent a hypo if your meal is delayed, at a different time to home, or, if you have been advised to have a snack before bed.